3 Horse Ranch Vineyards

 “As you are driving out, once you leave Eagle you won’t believe there is vineyard out there,” said Greg Jones, PhD, Professor of Viticulture and Climatology, Southern Oregon University.
 “You just won’t believe it.
 The landscape is gorgeous.
 It’s the Wild West, but they are doing a nice job.
 There are three or four vineyards in the area.
 Its rolling hills, sagebrush and dusty roads are reminiscent of 30 years ago on Red Mountain in Washington’s Yakima Valley."

-3 Horse Ranch plantings make up two-thirds of the 69 acres of vineyards in the Eagle Foothills AVA.
-Gary manages two other vineyards between 3 Horse Ranch and Eagle.
+3 Horse Ranch plantings make up two-thirds of the 99 acres of vineyards in the Eagle Foothills AVA.
 The soils here are distinctive because of the granite pebbles mixed in with the volcanic ash/sandy loam, a sign of the Eagle Foothills’ position along the Boise Front and near the northern margin of Ancient Lake Idaho.

 “Rather than multiple flooding events that stacked things up, there was a long-standing lake here that occupied the Snake River Valley — about the same size as Lake Michigan today,” Clyde Northrup, PhD, Professor of Geosciences at Boise State University said.
 “A lot of the rocks that we see here are lacustrine sediments that accumulated in that lake.
 There’s a mixture of material that washed from the highlands adjacent, so you have the granite that sits in the uplands north of Boise that produced some of the sediment, but there’s also the Yellowstone hotspot that was migrating its way along.
 So there were big ash clouds that went out and rained down through the water column to the lake as well.”